1st July 2016 2.4% Award pay rise or freeze?!

 - Health Professionals and Support Services Award 2010

-If you subscribe below you should receive automatic notification of any material updates we are aware of.
+By subscribing below you will receive automatic notification of any material updates.

 The main points include:

-- 2.A requirement to confirm employment terms to ensure your employment agreements are legally binding (seek legal advice from a lawyer), regardless of whether you have a signed employment contract.
+- 2.A requirement to confirm employment terms to ensure your employment agreements are legally binding (we recommend you seek legal advice from a lawyer), regardless of whether you have a signed employment contract.
 They key points are detailed below.
 This is important if you wish to avoid an underpayment of wages claim and any related fines.
 These fines can be up to $54,000 per breach.